ThomasWalker1/Generalization-of-Neural-Networks/Reports and Presentation/A Guide to Probably Approximately Correct Bounds for Neural Networks/4_Oracle_PAC_Bayes.md

 </details>

-We can similar reasoning to that given in the proof of Theorem 3.12 to conclude from Lemma 2 that
+We can use similar reasoning to that given in the proof of Theorem 3.12 to conclude from Lemma 2 that
 $$\mathbb{E}_{S\sim\mathcal{D}^m}\left(\exp\left(m\mathrm{kl}_{\gamma}\left(\hat{R}(\mathbf{w}),R(\mathbf{w})\right)\right)\right)\leq1$$
 for fixed $\mathbf{w}\in\mathcal{W}$.
 Now we can take expectations over $\pi$ on both sides an apply Fubini's theorem to deduce that